Boogeyman 2: Sequel

-A sequel, titled Boogeyman 3, premiered at the Screamfest Horror Film Festival on October 18, 2008 and was released direct-to-video on January 20, 2009.
-Brian Sieve came back as writer, but the film features new cast members and characters, taking place on a college campus and starring Erin Cahill.
-As with the first movie, the Boogeyman is portrayed as a supernatural entity.
+A sequel, titled Boogeyman 3, premiered at the Screamfest Horror Film Festival on October 18, 2008; it was released direct-to-video on January 20, 2009.
+Brian Sieve came back as writer.
+However, the film features new cast members and characters, taking place on a college campus and starring Erin Cahill.
+Returning to the form of the first movie, the Boogeyman is again portrayed as a supernatural entity.